kwheelan/Linear_downscaling/README.md

-# Linear_downscaling
+## Linear_downscaling

+#### Katrina Wheelan
+#### July 9, 2020
+#### NCAR

-This repository contains two Jupyter notebooks for linear downscaling.
+This repository contains custom Jupyter notebooks, Python scripts, and batch scripts for linearly downscaling climate data.

+**Directories**:
+ * *notebooks/* - Jupyter notebooks for interactive/customizable downscaling
-*Precip_DownScaling.ipynb* linearly downscales precipitation data using large scale predictors.
+   * *Precip_DownScaling.ipynb* - A Jupyter notebook that linearly downscales precipitation data using large scale predictors.
 The notebook employs a logistic model to predict yes/no precip and then a linear model to predict intensity.
 It has an optional stochastic component to correct the distribution.

-*Temp_Downscaling_MonthlyModel.ipynb* similarly downscales maximum temperature data using large scale predictors.
-There is only a linear model.
-Eventually the model will condition on month.
-The model also includes an optional stochastic component.
+  * *Temp_Downscaling_MonthlyModel.ipynb* - similarly downscales maximum temperature data using large scale predictors.
+The model controls by month, employing 3 linear methods: (1) manual linear regression, using the same predictors but different coefficients for each month; (2) LASSO linear regress using a single model; (3) LASSO regression conditioned on month.
+The chosen model also includes an optional stochastic component.

-*Tmin_Downscaling_MonthlyModel.ipynb* downscales min temperature data (IN PROGRESS)
+  * *Tmin_Downscaling_MonthlyModel.ipynb* - downscales min temperature data (IN PROGRESS)

-*Graphs.ipynb* Shows various metrics to compare different models
+  * *Graphs.ipynb* - Shows various metrics to compare different models

-*betas/* a folder to store betas from regressions for re-use
+ * *betas/* - a folder to store betas from regressions for re-use

-*pythonScripts* A folder to store scripts called by bash scripts
+ * *pythonScripts* - A folder to store scripts called by bash scripts

+ * *bashScripts/* - Will contain batch scripts for submission to the supercomputer